Does investing sound complicated and intimidating?

 Stash is a registered investment advisor that makes investing easy for all.

-What is so important about being registered?
+But what is so important about being registered?

 It means that Stash must act in YOUR best interest when advising you on your investments.